YacobBY/Easy_Globals/README.md

 pip install easyglobals
 ```

-- Keep in mind that locks are not implemented here, meaning that race conditions can happen if two processes are writing to the same variable at the same time.
-For example when they're both incrementing the same value in a loop this can cause unwanted behavior.

-- To prevent this, an easy solution is to write to a variable in only one process.
-Reading can be done in as many processes as desired.

 # Limitations:
 - Any variable type that can be pickled should work.
 E.g. Numpy arrays, OpenCV images.